Interim Senior Associate Head, Assistant Professor of Acting

-A native of Pittsburgh, Kyle Haden is a director, educator, and Equity actor who is in his fourth season as artistic director of the Ashland New Plays Festival in Oregon, where he has directed readings of Primary User, I Can Go, Hazardous Materials, and The Luckiest People for ANPF, as well as performing in readings of Go.
+A native of Pittsburgh, Kyle Haden is a director, educator, and Equity actor.
+He is in his sixth season as the artistic director of the Ashland New Plays Festival in Oregon, where he directed readings of Primary User, I Can Go, Hazardous Materials, and The Luckiest People for ANPF, as well as performing in readings of Go.
 Please.
 Go., Edward III, and Now This.
-He also spearheaded their 2016 Women’s Invitational.
-All three winning plays have had multiple productions across the country, and Martyna Majok’s Cost of Living won the Pulitzer Prize in 2018.
+During his tenure, over a dozen new plays from ANPF have gone on to have world premieres around the country.
+Kyle also spearheaded their 2016 Women’s Invitational in 2016; one of the winning plays, Martyna Majok’s Cost of Living, won the Pulitzer Prize in 2018.

 Kyle has taught at various theater companies, including several years serving as the program manager at the Oregon Shakespeare Festival’s Summer Seminar for High School Juniors.
 He previously held tenure-track appointments at Roosevelt University’s Chicago College of Performing Arts and Southern Oregon University.

-On stage, Kyle has performed at regional theaters nationwide, including the Oregon Shakespeare Festival (three seasons), Guthrie Theater, Shakespeare Theatre, Chicago Shakespeare Theater, Arizona Theater Company, Colorado Shakespeare Festival (four seasons), Quantum Theatre, and Cleveland Play House, as well as various theaters in New York and Chicago.
+On stage, Kyle has performed at regional theaters nationwide, including the Oregon Shakespeare Festival (three seasons), Guthrie Theater, Shakespeare Theatre, Chicago Shakespeare Theater, Arizona Theater Company, Colorado Shakespeare Festival, Pittsburgh Public Theater, City Theatre Company, Quantum Theatre, and Cleveland Play House, as well as various theaters in New York and Chicago.

 BA: Wake Forest University, MFA: Columbia University.